davidshepherd7/fill-function-arguments/README.md

 # Non-features

 * Doesn't try to fix the indentation.
 I use aggressive-indent-mode which automatically does this after every operation.
-Would probably be tricky to implement this so I doubt I will.

-* Doesn't try to clean up trailing whitespace.
-I use ws-butler to automatically clean it up.
-Could probably implement this without too much difficulty if someone wants it (open an issue if you do).

 # Related